Checkerboard Cookies: In a bowl whisk

-the butter and sugar until light and fluffy (about 2 to 3 minutes).
-Add
+the butter until creamy.
+Add the sugar and vanilla extract and beat until light and fluffy (about 2

 the flour mixture and beat just until incorporated.

-place one half of the dough back into the bowl of your electric mixer.
-Add
+in half (370 grams each) and place one half of the dough back into the bowl of your

-rectangle, making sure both sides of the dough are smooth.
-Wrap dough and
+cm) rectangle, making sure both sides of the dough are smooth.
+So, as you roll,

 When both the white and

-chocolate dough are firm, remove from freezer and lay the white dough on a
+chocolate doughs are firm, remove from freezer and place the white dough on a

 stick together).
 Remove the parchment paper from the chocolate dough and

 dough.)
-Lengthwise cut the rectangle into thirds (3 - 2 inch by 10 inch
+Then cut the rectangle lengthwise into thirds (3 - 2 x 10 inch (5

-first (alternate colors so you have white, black, white, black pattern).
-Brush the
+first (alternate colors so you have white then chocolate pattern).
+Repeat

 turning every other strip so top faces down and bottom faces up, to produce the

-(177 degrees C) and place rack in center of oven.
+(180 degrees C).
 Line a baking sheet with

 slices.
-Place on prepared baking sheet spacing about 1 inch (2.5 cm)
+Place on your prepared baking sheet spacing about 2 inches (5 cm)

 apart.
-Bake for about 5-8 minutes or until cookies just start to brown around the
+Bake for about 8 minutes or until the